pajaz/Penetration-Testing-2022/Homework/Scans/L5meta3nmapA.md

   https://www.exploit-db.com/exploits/36742
 ```

-So in short the exploit should give me the access to remotely copy any files from the system to where ever I wish.
+So in short the exploit should give me the access to remotely copy files from the system to where ever I wish.
 Sounds neat.
 All I need is to set the RHOSTS to my intended target, set my payload (the code that will be run on target) and run exploit.

 ```
 msf6 > set RHOSTS 172.28.128.3